Are you thinking of starting a business in Texas and aren’t quite sure where to start?

 This article will focus on business owners located IN Texas, but check out this FAQ page if you have more questions about the state’s stance on remote selling.

 One quick note before we continue — applying for a permit or business license can feel like you’re fumbling through a pile of paperwork.
-So it’s understandable if you’ve been putting it off, or you think you don’t really need to get a license right now.
+So it’s understandable if you’ve been putting it off, or you think you don’t really need to get one right now.

 But don’t fall into that trap.
 If Texas requires you to carry a certain license or permit, you absolutely should have it for the following reasons:

-Now let’s focus on what you came here for: how to apply for a Texas business license.
+Now let’s focus on what you came here for: how to apply.

 Head to the Texas Comptroller website and click on “Apply for Permit via eSystems.”